Surgical Technology, Associate of Applied Science

 The surgical technology program is accredited by the

-Commission of Accreditation for Allied Health Education Programs (CAAHEP)
+Commission on Accreditation for Allied Health Education Programs (CAAHEP)

 effective until 2024.
-Upon completion of the program, the student is granted a certificate of technology or associate of applied science degree, and is eligible to take the National Certification Examination given by the National Board of Surgical Technology and Surgical Assisting.
+Upon completion of the program, the student is granted a certificate of technology or Associate of Applied Science (AAS) degree and is eligible to take the National Certification Examination given by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).

 - Be admitted to San Jacinto College.
 All students must apply Online using the Apply Texas website at www.applytexas.org.
 There is no charge to apply.